why-not-try-calmer/openSUSE-Conference-2021/slides.md

 Adrien:
 * lives in Switzerland
-* hopefully soon a PhD in something to do with concepts and linguistics
+* ~90% of PhD in something to do with concepts and linguistics
 * Python and Haskell fanboy

 Attila: